Help people to look and feel their best with the SHB50115 Diploma of Beauty Therapy.

 This course will give you the skills and knowledge to work in the beauty industry as a Senior Beauty Therapist or Beautician.
 You'll have the ability to work across waxing, beauty, brow, and nail services.

 Armed with these essential salon skills, you'll have the opportunity to take your skills to any location, and work across day spas, specialised skin clinics, and beauty salons.

-After graduating, you might like to undertake further study in the 52707WA Graduate Diploma of Dermal Therapies.
+After graduating you might wish to undertake further study in 52707WA Graduate Diploma of Dermal Therapies.